iainctduncan/papers/source/background.rst

 understand the concept of recursion, but to also understand how to translate it into this unusual syntax.

-That said, music DSLs generally provide ways of *extending* the language with a general purpose language, allowing the tools-programmer to add new abstractions to the DSL itself.
+Music DSLs generally provide ways of *extending* the language with a general-purpose language, allowing the tools-programmer to add new abstractions to the DSL itself.
-In Csound, for example, a tools-programmer may create a new *opcode* (essentially the equivalent of a Csound class or function) using the C language, compiling it such that it can be used in the same way as any built in opcode that comes with Csound (CTN: ffitch 2011b, 581).
+In Csound, for example, a tools-programmer may create a new *opcode* (essentially the equivalent of a Csound class or function) using the C language, compiling it such that it can be used in the same way as any built-in opcode that comes with Csound (CTN: ffitch 2011b, 581).

-It should also be noted that the ease with which composer-programmers can work with DSLs has led to broad popularity in the music community, and this in turn has led to many programmers creating publicly available extensions, thus providing a rich library of freely-available tools for the programmer to use.
+It should also be noted that the ease with which composer-programmers can work with DSLs has led to broad popularity in the music community, and this in turn has led to many programmers creating publicly-available extensions, thus providing a rich library of freely-available tools for the programmer to use.
 Csound, for example, is still actively used and developed today, which is remarkable for a language first developed in 1986, and now has thousands of objects available (CTN Manning 2013, 189).
 If an extension is popular and useful enough, it may even find its way into the main language or into official repositories of extensions.

-So how does a music DSL such as Csound stack up with regard to our three high level requirements?
+So how does a music DSL such as Csound stack up with regard to our three high-level requirements?
-Certainly, we are given many high-level and convenient musically-meaningful abstractions.
+Certainly, we are given many high-level and convenient, musically-meaningful abstractions.
 Creating linear pieces according to a set score is straightforward.
-Performer interaction is also possible in modern versions, though programming an interactive system is somewhat cumbersome in that tasks that would require simple programming in a general purpose language must be done in an unusual manner to fit in the note-centered paradigm of Csound.
+Performer interaction is also possible in modern versions, though programming an interactive system is somewhat cumbersome in that tasks that would require simple programming in a general-purpose language must be done in an unusual manner to fit in the note-centered paradigm of Csound.
 For example,  making a component to receive, parse, and translate MIDI input according to some arbitrary rules requires making an "instrument" and having the score turn on "always-on" notes (CTN: Lazzarini 2016, 175).
-Clearly, we are bending the built in abstractions to other purposes, at the expense of easily comprehensible code.
+Clearly, we are bending the built-in abstractions to other purposes, an in this context, they come at the expense of easily comprehensible code.

 Likewise, expressing complex algorithmic processes can be difficult.
 Being a textual language, expressing mathematical formulae is straightforward.